zwang154/lys_instr/docs_src/source/index.rst

-.. lys_instr documentation master file, created by sphinx-quickstart on Thu Jun 19 17:37:00 2025.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 lys_instr documentation
 =========================

-*lys_instr* is a Python package for building flexible GUIs to automate scientific measurements.
+*lys_instr* is a Python package for automating scientific measurements.

-It enables users to quickly create custom interfaces for coordinating multiple devices and managing measurement workflows, with minimal coding required.
+It enables users to quickly create custom GUIs for coordinating multiple instruments and managing measurement workflows with minimal coding required.

 .. image:: /lys_instr_/tutorial_/scan_1.png

-What can you do with *lys_instr* ?
+What can you do with lys_instr?
 ----------------------------------

-Most scientific measurements follow a *move-and-detect* pattern—parameters are adjusted via motors or digital controls (*move*) and data are collected through detectors (*detect*).
+Most scientific measurements follow a *control-and-detect* pattern—parameters are changed via physical or digital controls (the *control* step) and data are recorded by detectors (the *detect* step).
-A measurement sequence that combines *move* and *detect* is known as a *scan*; a complete workflow may involve multiple nested *scans*.
+A measurement sequence that combines *control* and *detect* is called a *scan*; a complete workflow may consist of nested *scans*.
 *lys_instr* helps you construct, control, and automate such workflows efficiently.
-In principle, you only need to provide minimal code for device-specific communication—the package takes care of everything else.
+In principle, you only need to provide minimal code for device-specific communication—the package handles the rest.

 Key functionalities of *lys_instr*: